pedrominicz/pedrominicz.github.io/ping.md

     root@archiso ~ # mkfs.ext4 /dev/sda1
     ...

 We create a single Linux partition on the virtual disk and format it with an ext4 filesystem.
-Then we mount the system, install Archlinux's base packages and GRUB on the disk, generate static information about the filesystem (`fstab`), and `chroot` into it.
+Then we mount the system, install Archlinux's base packages, GRUB, and vi (you may prefer using nano) on the disk, generate static information about the filesystem (`fstab`), and `chroot` into it.

     root@archiso ~ # mount /dev/sda1 /mnt
-    root@archiso ~ # pacstrap /mnt base grub
+    root@archiso ~ # pacstrap /mnt base linux linux-firmware grub vi ...
-    ...
     root@archiso ~ # genfstab -U /mnt >>/mnt/etc/fstab
     root@archiso ~ # arch-chroot /mnt

-The only configurations we do in our system is generate a locale and change the hostname.
+The only configuration we do in our system is generating a locale and changing the hostname.

     [root@archiso /]# vi /etc/locale.gen # Uncomment `en_US.UTF-8 UTF-8`
     [root@archiso /]# locale-gen